doedotdev/uc-cloud-computing-project/README.md

 I chose Pyspark with SQL to do my analysis.
 I felt comfortable with map reduce after the last assignment and wanted to try something new and learn a new skill set for utilization after graduation.

+I also began to explore using the pyspark dataframe language.
+However, ran into some blockers there.

+I also started solving this initially with map reduce.

 ## Code Adaptation